Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 Ingredients Needed For Puerto Rican Rice

-- Green Olives: Optional.
-You can leave these whole or slice them.
+• Green Olives: While optional, these add a great salty bite.
+You can leave them whole or slice them.

 How to Make Arroz con Gandules